secure-compilation/secure-compilation.github.io/index.markdown

 interesting research areas are:

 - formal verification in a proof assistant like Coq and verified compilation in particular
-- formal security (e.g. full abstraction, noninterference);
+- formal security (e.g. full abstraction, noninterference, and other security properties);
 - building secure systems

 PostDocs and Starting Researchers can propose and follow their own